Certificate of Formation NJ: Everything You Need to Know

-A certificate of formation in NJ must be filed in the public record for certain business entities to be authorized to transact business in the state.
+A certificate of formation NJ must be filed in the public record for certain businesses to be authorized to transact business in the state.
 Legal entities required to file this certificate of formation include:

 General partnerships and sole proprietors are not required to file the Certificate of Formation.

 New Jersey Business License, LLC Formation, and Incorporation

 Many businesses choose to incorporate or form a limited liability company in New Jersey because of the vibrant business community led by corporate giants Johnson & Johnson, Prudential Financial, and Honeywell International.
 New Jersey is especially popular with business leaders in agriculture, pharmaceuticals, and tourism.

 Choosing a Name for Your Business

 After determining the type of entity you will establish for your business, you need to decide on a name.
 Your name must be distinguished from other New Jersey businesses.
 You can search all the business names registered with the state at no cost.
 For help in this search, for a fee, you can contact the corporations division by phone at 609-292-9292.